TG-NAS: Generalizable Zero-Cost Proxies with Operator Description Embedding and Graph Learning for Efficient Neural Architecture Search: Introduction

-In recent years, zero-shot proxies \cite{white2023neural, krishnakumar2022nasbenchsuitezero, mellor2021neural, qiao2024micronas} have emerged as a promising technique in neural architecture search (NAS).
-Zero-shot proxies use lightweight computation, typically a single forward pass with one minibatch of data, to assign a score to each DNN architecture in the search space.
-The scores obtained from these proxies are expected to correlate with the final accuracy of candidate architectures \cite{white2023neural, krishnakumar2022nasbenchsuitezero, mellor2021neural}.
-This approach not only conserves computational resources but also accelerates the overall NAS process, enabling researchers to explore a larger number of architectures.
+In recent years, zero-shot proxies \cite{white2023neural, krishnakumar2022nasbenchsuitezero, mellor2021neural, qiao2024micronas, qiao2024monas} have emerged as a promising technique in neural architecture search (NAS).
+Zero-shot proxies use lightweight computation, typically a single forward pass of the DNN with one minibatch of data, to assign a score to each DNN architecture in the search space.
+The scores obtained from these proxies are expected to correlate with the final accuracy of candidate DNN architectures \cite{white2023neural, krishnakumar2022nasbenchsuitezero, mellor2021neural}.
+This approach not only conserves computational resources but also accelerates the overall NAS process, enabling researchers to explore a larger number of DNN architectures.
 However, recent general zero-shot proxies struggle to consistently perform well for practical uses.
-Many of them cannot outperform a na\"ive proxy like the number of parameters (Params) and are often data-dependent and not fast enough.
-The generally high dependence and correlation of different zero-cost (ZC) proxies from similar domains, such as gradient information or kernel methods \cite{lee2019snip, dong2019searching}, may also compromise the effectiveness of zero-shot NAS approaches.
+Many of them cannot outperform a na\"ive proxy like the number of parameters ($params$) or floating point operation count (\textit{FLOPs}) as shown in Figure \ref{fig:zcp_corr_4x4}, and they are often data-dependent and not fast enough in computation and also do not generalized well across various search space and downstream tasks.
+Furthermore, the generally high dependence and correlation of different zero-cost (ZC) proxies from similar domains, such as gradient information or kernel methods \cite{lee2019snip, dong2019searching}, also reduce the effectiveness of those zero-shot NAS approaches.

 To address these limitations of zero-cost performance indicators, many model-based performance predictors have emerged.
 These predictors rely on training models to forecast the final validation accuracy of an architecture solely based on its topology and operators.
-Common models include Gaussian processes \cite{levesque2017bayesian}, deep neural networks \cite{ma2019deep, shi2020bridging}, among others.
+Common models include Gaussian processes \cite{levesque2017bayesian}, deep neural networks \cite{shi2020bridging}, among others.
 However, these methods are not zero-shot and cannot be considered zero-cost since they typically require hundreds of fully-trained architectures as training data, resulting in prolonged search times.
-Additionally, model-based prediction has often been used only to accelerate NAS query times, given their lack of generalization and inability to handle unseen operators that are not encoded during predictor model training.
+Additionally, model-based prediction has often been used only to accelerate NAS query times, given their lack of generalization and inability to handle unseen operators that are not encoded during the training of the predictor model.